petrsponer/test-phonebook/README.md

 * search - search for a contact by name
 * add - add a new contact entry into the phone book
 * remove - removes a contact from the phone book
+* reset - reset the phonebook to initial state stored in phone_book_example.csv
 * exit - quit app

 Phone Book app test